rukmanivijay/serverless-microservice/README.md

 ### Test Lambda Function

 Let's test our newly created function.
 We haven't created DynamoDB and the API yet, so we'll do a sample echo operation.
 The function should output whatever input we pass.
-1. Click the arrow on "Select a test event" and click "Configure test events"
+1. Click the arrow on "Test" and click "Configure test events"

 ![Configure test events](./images/lambda-test-event-create.jpg)